By Tony Heath, PhD, CPHQ, Lean Consultant with OptumCare

 What is the Gemba?

 The gemba is a Japanese term for “the actual place”.
-All across the world, lean enthusiasts think of the gemba as the actual place where value is created.
+All across the world, Lean enthusiasts think of the gemba as the actual place where value is created.

 Toyoda Akido, of Toyota fame, describes gemba as “the flesh and blood” workplace.
 The term is physical rather than abstract, humane rather than mechanical, warm and compassionate rather than formal and bureaucratic.